jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 }
 ```

-For the purposes of this guide, begin by editing your Nginx server configuration with the [Vim](http://www.vim.org/) text editor:
+For the purposes of this guide, begin by editing the Nginx server default configuration file with the [Vim](http://www.vim.org/) text editor:

     sudo vim /etc/nginx/sites-available/default

-Add the second server block, as shown in the configuration above, to your existing Nginx server configuration.
+Add a second server block, as shown in the configuration above, to the default Nginx server configuration.

 {{< note >}}
 Replace `example.com` with your domain name.